-The grit and skill needed to thrive in business isn’t enough to elevate your brand above the sea of competitors offering similar services at similar costs.
-Especially in unsexy, B2B industries, branding can differentiate a business.
+The grit and skill needed to thrive in business isn’t enough to elevate your brand above the sea of competitors offering similar services at comparable costs.
+Branding can differentiate a business—especially when it comes to unsexy B2B companies.
 Yet, B2B businesses are the biggest offenders of neglecting branding because it’s tricky to establish a unique brand position in industries that aren’t inherently intriguing.
-As a result, those that take the time to strategically brand themselves will see greater dividends.
+As a result, those that take the time to strategically brand themselves will see far greater dividends.

 With a brand strategy that is authentic and effective, your business won’t need sex appeal.
-Consider the following four techniques for branding an unsexy business.
+Consider the following four techniques for branding an unsexy B2B business:

 “Our insight was that people aren’t looking to use Rust-Oleum products,” said Lisa, Bialecki, senior director of integrated communications for Rust-Oleum, in an article by The Plain Dealer.
 “People are looking to improve their living spaces.”

 By focusing on the product’s impact, the “This Changes Everything” campaign generated 107 million impressions and allowed consumers to establish an emotional connection with the Rust-Oleum brand.
 Not only did the campaign infect people with the do-it-yourself spray paint project bug, but it also encouraged users to share the results on Pinterest to keep the chain going.